tredontho/purescript-book/text/chapter11.md

      It is conjectured that the iterated Collatz sequence always reaches `1` after some finite number of applications of the Collatz function.

-     Write a function which uses recursion to calculate how many iterations of the Collatz function are required before the sequence reaches `1`.
+     Write a function that uses recursion to calculate how many iterations of the Collatz function are required before the sequence reaches `1`.

      Modify your function to use the `Writer` monad to log each application of the Collatz function.

 ## Monad Transformers

-Each of the three monads above: `State`, `Reader` and `Writer`, are also examples of so-called _monad transformers_.
-The equivalent monad transformers are called `StateT`, `ReaderT`, and `WriterT` respectively.
+Each of the three monads above: `State`, `Reader`, and `Writer`, are also examples of so-called _monad transformers_.
+The equivalent monad transformers are called `StateT`, `ReaderT`, and `WriterT`, respectively.

 What is a monad transformer?
 Well, as we have seen, a monad augments PureScript code with some type of side effect, which can be interpreted in PureScript by using the appropriate handler (`runState`, `runReader`, `runWriter`, etc.) This is fine if we only need to use _one_ side-effect.
 However, it is often useful to use more than one side-effect at once.
 For example, we might want to use `Reader` together with `Maybe` to express _optional results_ in the context of some global configuration.
 Or we might want the mutable state provided by the `State` monad together with the pure error tracking capability of the `Either` monad.
 This is the problem solved by _monad transformers_.

-Note that we have already seen that the `Effect` monad provides a partial solution to this problem.
+Note that we have already seen that the `Effect` monad partially solves this problem.
 Monad transformers provide another solution, and each approach has its own benefits and limitations.

-A monad transformer is a type constructor which is parameterized not only by a type, but by another type constructor.
+A monad transformer is a type constructor parameterized by a type and another type constructor.
 It takes one monad and turns it into another monad, adding its own variety of side-effects.

 Let's see an example.
 The monad transformer version of the `State` monad is `StateT`, defined in the `Control.Monad.State.Trans` module.
 We can find the kind of `StateT` using PSCi: